mannyray/jekyll-image-load-buffer/README.md

  - mention https://www.bfoliver.com/2020/jekyll-image-loading - csp
  - how this was tested and developed via chat gpt
  - what the filter does html wise basically... maybe a gif too
+- site that does not use it https://fortune.com/2025/07/02/amazon-culture-employee-performance-reviews-leadership-principles-andy-jassy/

 ## How to use